Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Matthew Sheerin - Stifel, Nicolaus & Co., Inc.

 Okay.
-And you talk about some margin headwind as you ramp those vendors, obviously, because of the demand creation having a lag effect, but would you also expect to make investments on the OpEx side, particularly in FAEs, technical sales and other support or do you have the resources in-house that you're shifting from guys like TI and others onto those lines?
+And you talk about some margin headwind as you ramp those vendors, obviously, because of the demand creation having a lag effect, but would you also expect to make investments on the OpEx side, particularly in FAEs, technical sales and other support, or do you have the resources in-house that you're shifting from guys like TI and others onto those lines?

 Michael J. Long - Arrow Electronics, Inc.

-As you know, Matt, we went on a concerted effort a few years ago to really build our engineering capabilities, both digitally, service center wise, so we are open 24/7, 24 hours a day, 7 days a week in every country for designers and our FAE population, that has generated great activity for us, we expect that activity to continue; and what we won't do is, get behind.
+As you know, Matt, we went on a concerted effort a few years ago to really build our engineering capabilities, both digitally, service center-wise, so we are open 24/7, 24 hours a day, seven days a week in every country for designers and our FAE population.
+That has generated great activity for us, we expect that activity to continue; and what we won't do is get behind.
 I sort of look at that as our R&D, and our future health on the margin, it does two things.
-It does well for the suppliers that you should take advantage of that, and it helps our margin.
+It does well for the suppliers that choose to take advantage of that, and it helps our margin.
 So we won't fall behind there.
 We will keep invested where we need to keep, but right now, we believe we're invested fully of where we need to be, and it's a very experienced team, and I expect that they're going to help us throughout the year here.

 Matthew Sheerin - Stifel, Nicolaus & Co., Inc.

 Okay.
 And just a couple of quick ones if I may.
 We haven't heard the word ERP mentioned much, which is probably a good thing, because I know you just went through integration, final integration in North America last quarter in the Component business.
-I guess, can you update us where we stand there, and are you basically done now?
+Just kind of update us where we stand there, and are you basically done now?

 Michael J. Long - Arrow Electronics, Inc.

 We still have some more to do, Matt.
 We've been taking this off in sort of bite-sized chunks as you know, over the last couple of years.
 And the good news is, you haven't heard about it.
-We believe, our approach and the way that we're approaching this is, so you won't have to hear about it.
+We believe our approach and the way that we're approaching this is, so you won't have to hear about it.

-I've had some interesting conversations with customers that have asked us to delay things, because of what they – has happened to them in the marketplace.
+I've had some interesting conversations with customers that have asked us to delay things, because of what they had happen to them in the marketplace.
 And I had to let them know that they were already converted, and that there was really nothing else to worry about.
-So, I think right now, our approach is one that we're happy with, I got a great IT team, a great IT leader, they're doing the job, and our job is to make sure you don't hear about it, and that's what we're trying to do.
+So, I think right now, our approach is one that we're happy with.
+I got a great IT team, a great IT leader, they're doing the job, and our job is to make sure you don't hear about it, and that's what we're trying to do.

 Matthew Sheerin - Stifel, Nicolaus & Co., Inc.

 Okay, great.
-And just lastly, just regarding the Component lead times and stretching and the backlog building, obviously when we get into this part of the cycle, there's concern about potential excess or double ordering, and you don't really know until sort of after the fact.
-But what sense do you have that, there's some underlying demand supporting this as opposed to supply/demand or supply issues, which is leading to the inventory building.
+And just lastly, just regarding the Component lead times on stretching and the backlog building, obviously when we get into this part of the cycle, there's concern about potential excess or double ordering, and you don't really know until sort of after the fact.
+But what sense do you have that there's some underlying demand supporting this as opposed to supply/demand or supply issues, which is leading to the inventory building>

 Michael J. Long - Arrow Electronics, Inc.

-Well, the good news is, we have had a strong book-to-bill that I think we reported to you guys for several quarters now.
+Well, the good news is we have had a strong book-to-bill that I think we reported to you guys for several quarters now.
 And what we've been able to do is, we have gotten better with our design activity.
 We've been able to kind of match where this is coming from.

-I wouldn't say, we have it totally protected, but I could totally call it for you.
-But I'm pretty confident that at any one time, we would – if we were ever over inundated, it's usually less than a three-month issue to get it solved now.
+I wouldn't say we have it totally protected, that I could totally call it for you.
+But I'm pretty confident that at any one time, we would – if we were ever over-inventoried, it's usually less than a three-month issue to get it solved now.
 But I think there's some real underlying demand that is happening, the demand looks a little different than it looked in the past.

 We see customers that are looking for more solutions come to us.
 So I would say, there's actually little bit of a shift, not only in some de-TAM wins that we're getting, but some TAM wins also, of the total available market starting to come our way just because of some of the value-added services.

 I would expect things to be strong through the balance of the year.
-We're obviously cautious and conservative about how we operate our business, we'll stay that way, it's treated as fine so far, and we'll be very aggressive when it comes to our strategy, and what we think we need to do to be successful.
-So hopefully, that gives you the balance that you're looking for of how we try to run-play (32:36).
+We're obviously cautious and conservative about how we operate our business, we'll stay that way, it's treated us fine so far, and we'll be very aggressive when it comes to our strategy, and what we think we need to do to be successful.
+So hopefully that gives you the balance that you're looking for of how we try to run the place.

 Matthew Sheerin - Stifel, Nicolaus & Co., Inc.